 - People had more tests.
 The proportion of people with Type 2 diabetes who had a blood pressure test in the last 6 months increased by nearly 10 percentage points from 52.7% to 62.3%.

 Traditional Aboriginal healing

 Marjorie Parker comes from the Pilbara region in north-west Western Australia where she has been working as an Aboriginal nurse.
-She explains that some Aboriginal patients request the services of traditional healers .
+She explains that some Aboriginal patients request the services of traditional healers, the Ngangkari .